GBRA draining four lakes to minimize risks of aging dams

-Nearly two months after the dam at Lake Dunlap collapsed, the Guadalupe-Blanco River Authority has announced their decision to drain four lakes to further mitigate the risks associated with aging dams.
+SAN ANTONIO — Nearly three months after the dam at Lake Dunlap collapsed, the Guadalupe-Blanco River Authority has announced their decision to drain four lakes to further mitigate the risks associated with aging dams.

 RELATED: GBRA considers draining four other lakes after Lake Dunlap dam failure